abdullah-afzal/medusa-product-reviews/README.md

 ## Pro version

-The Pro version of medusa-documents expands on the features of the free version with more advanced capabilities such as:
+The Pro version of medusa-product-reviews expands on the features of the free version with more advanced capabilities such as:
 - option to show/hide reviews
 - delete unwanted reviews
 - and a lot more.